 Q: How often do the AudioEye Accessibility Engineers check the site for accessibility once the site is in Phase 3?

-A: The AudioEye team audits your site monthly.
+A: The AudioEye team audits your site as content is added.
+A manual review is made annually.

 Q: Does the Ally Toolbar service address content that is in PDFs, videos or third-party content?